Distracted Driving & More

-- Establish ground rules: Set up family rules about not texting while behind the wheel.
+- Establish ground rules: Set up family rules about not using the phone or other electronic devices while behind the wheel.
 Inform them of the fact that texting while driving is against the law in Wisconsin for all drivers.
 Enforce the limits set by the graduated licensing program.

-After receiving their license, drivers under age 18 have additional restrictions for the first nine months.
+- After receiving their license, drivers under age 18 have additional restrictions for the first 9 months:

 - From 5 a.m. to midnight, your teen can drive alone and go anywhere.
 Any number of immediate family members can ride along as well as ONE non-family member.